 A certified leadership coach and consultant, Virginia combines practical experience with rigorous training.
-Virginia holds a BA in psychology from the University of Chicago and a certificate in organizational development and change management from Georgetown University.
+Virginia holds a B.A. in psychology from the University of Chicago and a certificate in organizational development and change management from Georgetown University.
 Virginia graduated from New Ventures West coach training program.
-She received a PCC accreditation from ICF, and received her Master Somatic Coach (MSC) accreditation from the Strozzi Institute.
+She received a PCC accreditation from ICF and received her Master Somatic Coach (MSC) accreditation from the Strozzi Institute.

 Michael D. Rochelle, MPA, PCC, Coaching Fellow

 Lieutenant General (Ret.)
 Michael Rochelle is a Coaching Fellow at George Mason University’s Center for the Advancement of Well-Being.
-As co-instructor for Module 4 on Coaching the Resilient Leader, Mike calls upon his considerable active duty military leadership in the U.S. Army, where he headed the Human Capital Office.
+As co-instructor for Module 4 on Coaching the Resilient Leader, Mike calls upon his considerable active duty military leadership in the U.S. Army, where he headed its Human Capital Office.

 Since retiring from military service, Mike has leveraged his #1 strength: Learner.
-He graduated from Mason’s certified coach program, and completed certifications in team coaching and is a certified SOAR trainer.
+He graduated from Mason’s certified coach program and completed certifications in team coaching and is a certified SOAR trainer.
 He puts his learning into practice In his coaching and consulting practice.
 Mike’s clients include George Mason University Leadership Legacy Program, Mercaris, Inc., Playa Resorts International, MTCI Consulting, Leadership Arlington and the PAC-12 NCAA Conference.